informedcitizenry/6502.Net/README.md

 ### Error messages

+`Attempted to divide by zero..` - The expression attempted a division by zero.

 `Cannot resolve anonymous label` - The assembler cannot find the reference to the anonymous label.

 `Closure does not close a block` - A block closure is present but no block opening.